WinSSitaly/WSL-Linux-Kernel/README.md

 I just prepare different config file to compile different version kernel

-- mywsl-config13 is done for stable release 5.13.X EOL
+- mywsl-config13 is made for stable release 5.13.X EOL
-- mywsl-config14 is done for stable release 5.14.X EOL
+- mywsl-config14 is made for stable release 5.14.X EOL
-- mywsl-config15 is done for stable release 5.15.X
+- mywsl-config15 is made for stable release 5.15.X
-- mywsl-config16 is done for stable release 5.16.X
+- mywsl-config16 is made for stable release 5.16.X EOL
-- myswl-config17 is done for stable release 5.17.X
+- myswl-config17 is made for stable release 5.17.X
-- mywsl-configrc is done for release candidate (actually 5.18.Xrc)
+- mywsl-configrc is made for release candidate (latest 5.18.Xrc)
-- mywsl-configlt is done for longterm release 5.10.X
+- mywsl-configlt is madee for longterm release 5.10.X